cksource/mrgit/README.md

 ### Recursive cloning

+**Note**: `--recursive` option is a commands option, so remember about [`--`](https://unix.stackexchange.com/questions/147143/when-and-how-was-the-double-dash-introduced-as-an-end-of-options-delimiter) in order to separate options for mgit and specified command.

 When the `--recursive` option is used mgit will clone repositories recursively.
 First, it will clone the `dependencies` specified in `mgit.json` and, then, their `dependencies` and `devDependencies` specified in `package.json` files located in cloned repositories.

 However, mgit needs to know repository URLs of those dependencies, as well as which dependencies to clone (usually, only the ones maintained by you).
 In order to configure that you need to use a custom repository resolver (`--resolver-path`).